Stadler SMILE

-The RABe 501, nicknamed Giruno, is a high-speed electric multiple unit train built by Stadler Rail of Switzerland for the Swiss Federal Railways (SBB).
-According to Stadler Rail, it was the world's first single-decker low-floor high-speed train.
+The Stadler SMILE is a high-speed electric multiple unit train built by Stadler Rail of Switzerland for the Swiss Federal Railways (SBB) and Westbahn from 2017.
+According to Stadler, it was the world's first single-decker low-floor high-speed train.

-The trains are intended to replace the ETR610 trains on the trans-Alpine route between Milan (Italy) and Basel / Zurich, with eventually further connections with Germany and Austria.
-The main route goes through the 57 kilometre-long Gotthard Base Tunnel.
-As a consequence, the Giruno is also referred to as the "Gotthard train".
+The trains replaced the RABe 503 trains on the trans-Alpine route between Milan and Basel / Zurich, and are to be used for further connections to Germany and Austria.
+The main route goes through the 57 km Gotthard Base Tunnel.
+As a consequence, the SMILE is also referred to as the "Gotthard train".

 The 11-car units operate with a top speed of 250 km/h and can accommodate up to 403 passengers (117 in first class, 286 in second class).
 Two train sets can be coupled together to accommodate over 800 passengers.

-Names
+Name

 Stadler originally named the train the EC250.
-This was changed in 2017 to SMILE, short for Schneller Mehrsystemfähiger Innovativer Leichter Expresszug (English: “speedy multi-system innovative lightweight express train”).
-The SBB have named the train Giruno (from Girun, Romansh for "buzzard", "bearded vulture" or "kestrel").
+This was changed in 2017 to SMILE, short for Schneller Mehrsystemfähiger Innovativer Leichter Expresszug (English: "speedy multi-system innovative lightweight express train").

+The Swiss Federal Railways gave the train the class designation RABe 501, (Note: Refer to Swiss locomotive and railcar classification for the designation logic.) and nicknamed the train Giruno (from Girun, Romansh for "buzzard", "bearded vulture" or "kestrel").